-International Students generally are not eligible for the NCSP unless they can prove how their degree program and supervised experiences align with the NASP Standards.
+Persons completing their school psychology preparation outside the US generally are not eligible for the NCSP unless they can prove how their degree program and supervised experiences align with the NASP Standards.

 Yes, it is necessary to apply separately for the NCSP credential.
 Holding a state credential is not equivalent to or interchangeable with the national credential offered by NASP.

 No, you are not required to hold your state license prior to applying for the NCSP.

 The "grandparenting" option was available only when the NCSP was instituted.
 It required the completion of the application and the national exam by December 31, 1988.
 If you did not apply during this period, you must apply under the standards in place at the time of your application.

 No, please submit only official sealed transcripts from your school psychology graduate program.
 You do not need to submit your undergraduate transcripts.

 You can check the status of your certification and if your Praxis scores are on file by logging in to the website and clicking “Manage Your Account.”
 You can also contact us at email@example.com, (866) 331-NASP or (301) 657-0210.

 Applications from graduates of NASP-Approved programs typically take about 4 weeks to process.
 It may take up to 8 weeks during the summer due to the volume of applications.